Ludwig II (1955 film)

-Ludwig II (German: Ludwig II: Glanz und Ende eines Königs) is a 1955 West German historical drama film directed by Helmut Käutner and starring O.W.
+Ludwig II (Ludwig II: Glanz und Ende eines Königs) is a 1955 West German historical drama film directed by Helmut Käutner and starring O.W.
 Fischer, Ruth Leuwerik and Marianne Koch.
 It is based on the life of the nineteenth century ruler Ludwig II of Bavaria.
 It was entered into the 1955 Cannes Film Festival.
 The film was shot in technicolor at the Bavaria Studios in Munich with sets designed by the art director Hein Heckroth and Fritz Lück.
 Location shooting took place at the historic residences of Ludwig II Herrenchiemsee, Neuschwanstein Castle and Hohenschwangau Castle.

+Plot

+The young Ludwig II succeeded his father to the Bavarian throne in 1864.
+His love life was not a happy one, but he was interested in the arts and became friends with Richard Wagner, whose music he adored.
+Director Käutner illustrates Ludwig II's eventful life: from his engagement to Princess Sophie to his political failure and the monarch's isolation, this film summarises all the important moments of his life.